 A law amendment that entered into force on 1 September 2018 deleted the 3 months deadline if the person cannot be deported.
 As a consequence, the inadmissibility decision does no longer cease to be valid and deportation can still be undertaken at a later date.

-Rejections for existing protection in another EU state are also made in countries such as Greece or Hungary where Dublin responsibilities are denied, or as is sometimes the case with Bulgaria, where the appeal has suspensive effect.
+Rejections for existing protection in another EU state are also made in countries such as Greece or Hungary where Dublin responsibilities are denied, even though the appeal is regularly granted suspensive effect.

 A Syrian mother with 3 children gave birth after she arrived in Bulgaria where she suffered from prenatal depression.
 She was granted subsidiary protection in Bulgaria shortly after moving to Austria.
 The Bulgarian authorities denied responsibility under the Dublin system, but were ready to take over as a result of the readmission agreement.
 The BVwG considered the deportation to Bulgaria as not permissible because of the PTSD from which the children were suffering and which was triggered, among other things, by experiences during the imprisonment in Bulgaria at the end of September 2015, as well as the intensive family relationship with relatives living in Austria.